lemaoliu/lemaoliu.github.io/lat.md

 - Lianhui Qin (graduate student at SHJT, 07/2017 - 09/2017; now phd student at UW)
 - Chunpeng Ma (phd student at HIT, 10/2015 - 03/2016)
 - Kehai Chen (phd student at HIT, 10/2017 - 03/2017; now researcher at NICT)

+## Opening Positions

+We have some intern positions available at NLP center, Tencent AI Lab.
+If you have any interests, welcome to drop me an email.